EKarton/On-Transit-App/Backend/API Gateway Service/README.md

 # On Transit App - API Gateway Service

 ### Description
 This microservice is used to control the REST API requests to multiple microservices from one common endpoint.
-It is used for increased security and efficiency.
+It is used for increased security.

 ### Table of Contents
 - Overview